My experience of 65 days of the Wim Hof Method (WHM).

 These kind of breathing techniques [hypoxic breathing] really do have a measurable effect on the body.
 Here is one factoid: Human blood stays within the pH range of 7.35 to 7.45.
 Studies show that WHM breathing moves blood pH towards the alkaline end of the range where it stays for hours.

 Cold showers are not my favorite, but if you keep breathing you get over it.
-Our tap water is ~50 degrees F. I’ve been too chicken to immerse myself in Pugot Sound, but that is in the future.
-My showers average 4~5 minutes, my longest was a 7 minute shower.
+Our tap water is ~50 degrees F. I’ve been too chicken to immerse myself in Puget Sound, but that is in the future.
+My showers averaged 4~5 minutes, my longest was a 7 minute shower.
 No hypothermia.

 The first thing I noticed was how tired I was for almost 30 days.
 It did not increase my ability to do pushups, or to stretch.
 I did not get the pronounced ‘uplift’ that Thorfin got, but the practices increased my frequency of sleeping through the night and gave me vivid dreams.
 It had an astonishing positive effect on my qigong practice.